mensmaximus/anno-1800-mod-small-warehouses/README.md

 - NW: no ground, beach, beton, cobble, grass, grave stone, hacienda, stone, mosaic, plaza, sand, street stone, terracota, traditional terracota
 - Africa: no ground, africa grass, dirt, street stone, stone, sand, beton
 - Arctic: no ground, snow, snow plates, ice

+Ground decals can be changed by either pressing CRTL+V while a Smnall Warehouse is selcted or by chaning the GUI (cudos to @kurila) with SHIFT+C and switching thru the ground variations